isomerpages/moe-beaconpri/_beacon-experiential-learning/Special Programmes/Design Education at Beacon.md

 <p>At Beacon Primary, we give focus to Design Education as we recognise that
 students can derive valuable knowledge, skills and values through hands-on activities.
 The process of designing allows students to acquire critical thinking, problem-solving and collaboration skills.
-These are necessary 21st Century Competencies to manage evolving challenges in life.
-Through the acquisition of 21st Century Competencies, students will be able to attain our SHINE student outcomes of <strong>Constructor</strong> and <strong>Conductor</strong>.</p>
+These are the necessary 21st Century Competencies to manage evolving challenges in life.
+Through the intentional development of 21st-century competencies, students will achieve our <a href="https://www.beaconpri.moe.edu.sg/about-us/cvndo/" rel="noopener nofollow" target="_blank">student outcomes</a> as effective <strong>Constructors </strong>who seek solutions with curiosity and resourcefulness, and <strong>Conductors </strong>who lead and inspire others as role models</p>
 <p>Besides emphasising experiential learning in daily teaching and learning
 lessons, the school also specially set aside a Beacon Experiential Learning Week for more focused learning in the aspect of Design Education.
 The activities